sam-goodwin/eventual/website/docs/guide/event.md

 # Event

-An Event Bus is a messaging system within an Eventual Service that allows you to publish events to and subscribe to events from.
-Events are records of data that have a unique name and an optional type that describes the schema of the event's data.
-This allows you to send and receive data between different parts of your application or even between different applications.
+The Event Bus is a component within each Eventual Service that enables the decoupling of services through the use of events.
+Services can publish and subscribe to events without directly interacting with each other, allowing for asynchronous processing, error isolation and recovery via replay.
+This decoupling also enables the easy addition of new services without making changes to existing ones, helping to evolve your system over time.

 ## Creating an Event